mini beef wellington hors d'oeuvres

 -

-5Season filet mignon with salt pepper and a bit of Herb de Provence on both sides.
+Step 5Season the steaks with salt, pepper, and a bit of Herb de Provence on both sides.

 -

-6In a cast iron skillet or good heavy bottom pan, add some olive oil and remaining 2 TBSP butter.
-When the pan is hot, hot, hot add the filet and sear on all sides.
+Step 6In a cast iron skillet or good heavy bottom pan, add some olive oil and remaining butter.
+When the pan is piping hot, add the steak and sear on all sides.
 Do not cook all the way through.
 You just want to sear the outside; the inside should still be rare.

 -

-7At this point, you can allow the meat to cool and put both the duxelles and the steaks in the fridge.
-If you want to make it all now, you can as well.
+Step 7At this point, you can allow the meat to cool and put both the mushroom mixture and the steak in the fridge overnight if you'd like.

 -

-8Preheat oven to 425.
-Slice the filet into 2 bite slices.
+Step 8Preheat the oven to 425 degrees F. Slice the filet into 2 bite slices.

 -

-9Take a slice and wrap it in either prosciutto or the salami.
+Step 9Take a slice and wrap it in either prosciutto or salami.
 (I made several of each and just decorated the puff pastry differently to be able to ID them later.)

 -